Akhisar railway station

 Akhisar railway station is a station in Akhisar, Turkey.
-TCDD Taşımacılık operates four trains, both from Izmir, that stop at the station: the Izmir Blue Train to Eskişehir, the Karesi Express to Balıkesir as well as the 6th of September Express and the 17th of September Express to Bandırma.
-As of 26 March 2020, all passenger train service has been temporarily suspended, due to the COVID-19 pandemic.
+TCDD Taşımacılık operates four trains, both from İzmir, that stop at the station: the İzmir Blue Train to Ankara, the Aegean Express to Eskişehir as well as the 6th of September Express and the 17th of September Express to Bandırma.
+As of 26 March 2020, all passenger train service had been temporarily suspended, due to the COVID-19 pandemic, but has since resumed.

 The station was opened on 20 April 2018, as a replacement to the original station, located in the city center.